-Significant historic sites include the Basalt Columns – imposing hexagonal rock formations formed 80 million years ago by cooling volcanic lava, and located at Ohio Bay about 30 minutes' drive from the main township of Waitangi.
+Significant historic sites include the Basalt Columns – imposing hexagonal rock formations formed 80 million years ago by cooling volcanic lava, and located at Ohio Bay about 30 minutes' drive from Waitangi.

 In the north-west of the island, you can visit a stone cottage built in the 1800s by German missionaries at Maunganui, next to a volcanic peak of the same name.

 The Chatham Islands Museum houses some fascinating displays of relics of life from days gone by, including ancient tools and casts of dinosaur bones.

 The Chatham Islands’ natural landscapes are home to unique species of flora and fauna.

 Birdlife includes the red-crowned parakeet, Chatham Island black robin, shore plover and Chatham Island taiko - one of the rarest seabirds in the world.

 There are several albatross colonies around the islands, which can be viewed from a boat, and oystercatchers roam freely around Chatham and Pitt islands.

 Conservation programmes have had great success on the islands with both the taiko and black robin populations coming back from near extinction.

 The taiko was thought to be extinct but was rediscovered by New Zealand ornithologist David Crockett in 1978.
 Very few breeding pairs remain so the bird is the focus of an intensive conservation programme at the southern end of main Chatham Island.

 The black robin population got down to just five birds when 'Old Blue' stepping in to save the day - as the last female to breed.
 There are now 300 black robins on two nature reserves in the Chathams that are not accessible to the public.